rk-saurabh/INTELLISORT/README.md

 ### Running State

-The running state shows the conveyor operating and the sorting process active during simulation.
+The running state shows the conveyor operating and the sorting and counting process during simulation.

 ![INTELLISORT Running State](Images/running.png)